zicht/z/res/doc/standalone.md

 As of version 1.1, there is support for running a Z file using a shebang and making it executable.
 You need to point the shebang to the location of Z and add a - (dash) parameter, so Z knows you're running the file on it's own.

-Assume the following file called "foo", with the executable flag set:
+Assume the following file called "foo", with the executable flag args:

     #!/path/to/z -